Yes, Social Media Can Hurt Your Personal Injury Claim

 Social Media and Personal Injury Claims

-You’ve been involved in a car accident in which you suffered a back and neck injury.
+Imagine this: You are recovering from a car accident that left you with serious back and neck injuries.
 You cannot walk or sit without severe pain and are unable to return to work immediately.
-You decide to file a personal injury claim against the other driver.
-You post pictures on Facebook of you engaging in activities with your kids saying how you are recovering; friends and family post questions to you about how you are feeling.
+You file a personal injury claim against the at-fault driver.
+In the meantime, you post a few pictures on Facebook of you engaging in activities with your kids or mention that you are “feeling better today.”

-Unfortunately, social media updates can backfire on you if you are pursuing a personal injury claim.
+Social media can backfire on you.
 Maybe you post a picture of you where you appear to be doing things you should not be able to do because of your injuries.
-Or, you might say something that unintentionally contradicts your statement or that of others involved.
-Posts, pictures and status updates like this can hurt your claim.
+Or, you might say something that unintentionally contradicts your statement.

-If the defense attorney or the insurance companies find pictures and posts like this, they can use it against you, leaving you high and dry, getting no compensation for your medical bills, pain and suffering, emotional or psychological injuries.
+To you, these posts feel harmless.
+But if the insurance company or defense attorney finds them, they can be used against you, leaving you high and dry, getting no compensation for your medical bills, pain and suffering, emotional or psychological injuries.

 In Missouri, trials must follow the Missouri Rules of Evidence.
-Under these rules, statements that people make outside of court are typically considered to be hearsay and are inadmissible; however, as always, there are exceptions to the rule.
+Under these rules, statements made outside of court are typically considered to be hearsay and are inadmissible; however, as always, there are exceptions to the rule.
+Because you are a party to the case, this means:

 • You can unintentionally contradict your own testimony.